syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to apply diffent font settings in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/Font%20Settings).
+A complete working example to apply different font settings in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/Font%20Settings).

 The output of the previous code is shown as follows.